Five years on, LGBT+ couples fear for future of gay marriage

 During its next session, the Court will also hear a dispute over the city of Philadelphia's refusal to place children with a Catholic agency that bars gay and lesbian couples from fostering.
 Even in its latest ruling on workplace discrimination, Justice Neil Gorsuch, a Trump appointee, noted that the Court was "deeply concerned with preserving the promise of the free exercise of religion enshrined in our Constitution."

-“The smaller decisions that are being made...under the guise of religious liberty, every one of those chips away at our marriages,” said Stan Sloan, chief executive of Family Equality, a local LGBT+ rights group.
-“Even though they may still be legal, they don’t have the same protections, and they don’t have the same equality that heterosexual marriage does,” he said.
+"The smaller decisions that are being made...under the guise of religious liberty, every one of those chips away at our marriages," said Sloan, from Family Equality.
+"Even though they may still be legal, they don't have the same protections, and they don't have the same equality that heterosexual marriage does," he said.

 It's this fear of going back to second-class citizenship that has made Stacey and Cheralyn determined to speak out.
 Before gay marriage was legal, Cheralyn went to court to adopt Stacey's last name: the judge was ruling mostly on divorce cases, she said, taking 30 seconds with the divorcing couples, whereas she was interrogated for 10 minutes.